stevenpaul007-creator/Pico-GB/README.md

 When PlatformIO is installed, just open the project in Visual Studio Code.
 It should be detected as a PlatformIO project.
 Now select the "pico2" environment.
 Then build and flash it.

 # Preparing the SD card
 The SD card is used to store game roms and save game progress.
 For this project, you will need a FAT 32 formatted Micro SD card with roms you legally own.
-Roms must have the .gb extension.
+Roms must have the .gb/.gbc extension.

 * Insert your SD card in a Windows computer and format it as FAT 32
 * Copy your .gb and/or .gbc files to the SD card root folder (subfolders are not supported at this time)